Adityavanjre/Project-K/WARP.md

 # WARP.md

-This file provides guidance to WARP (warp.dev) when working with code in this repository.
+This file provides guidance to WARP (warp.dev) when working with Project-K code in this repository.

 ## Development Commands